Basement / Crawl Space Flooded? Now What?

 Regular submersible pumps can empty a space.
 This means that a certain amount (> 10-20 mm) of water remains.
 A flat suction dredger (or mop pump) can practically pump a room dry.
 This means that about 2 mm of water remains.

-In many cases the water is polluted with sand, which is also seen as a “fixed part”.
+In many cases, the water is polluted with sand, which is also seen as a “fixed part.”
 Each submersible pump can process a minimum of solids up to 2 mm, which is enough for water that is less contaminated with sand.
-However, there are also cases where larger solid parts are involved, such as road litter and leaves.
+However, there are also cases where more significant solid parts are involved, such as road litter and leaves.
 For these cases, a certain type of submersible pump is clearly required, namely a dirty water submersible pump.

 The submersible pumps that handyman have in their range are all equipped with a float.
-A float ensures that a pump can switch on and off automatically when it is submerged.
-For example, if the room is regularly under water or you have made a collection container, switching on the float is a good way out.
+A float ensures that a pump can switch on and off automatically when submerged.
+For example, switching on the float is a good way out if the room is regularly under water or you have made a collection container.
 This allows you to ensure that the water is automatically discharged to the correct destination.